chenjiuhai/tsingsso/README.md

 # tsingsso

-## SSO for client and servers authentication.
+## SSO for clients and servers authentication.